 In addition, studying philosophy will provide you with the skills that are necessary for success in law school, and in the legal profession itself.

-, Philosophy majors had the third highest average score on the Graduate Management Admission Test (GMAT).
+Business School/MBA: When supplemented with other course-work, the study of philosophy can also enhance your ability to get into an MBA program.
+According to the Graduate Management Admission Council, Philosophy majors had the third highest average score on the Graduate Management Admission Test (GMAT).
 Of course, if you are considering business school, you will need to do significant course work in business, as well.

 The study of philosophy can also enhance your ability to get in medical school.
 The Association of American Medical Colleges, who administer the Medical College Admission Test (MCAT) do not keep data for individual majors.
 But they do